rroels/PCF2131-breakout/README.md

 The Gerber file is in this repository (`gerber/PCF2131-breakout.zip`).
 Simply upload this file a PCB manufacturer of your choice (JLPCB, PCBWay, ...), and you they will make it for you for as low as \$5 for 5 pieces (with the cheapest shipping option, which can take a few weeks).

 > [!WARNING]
-> Note that will still have to solder the components onto the PCB yourself!
+> Note that you will still have to solder the components onto the PCB yourself!

 ## How to Edit Design